jadecobra/python_tdd_exercises/source/classes.rst

   the terminal_ shows all tests passed

-refactor: make it better
+REFACTOR: make it better
 #################################################################################

-red: make it fail
+RED: make it fail
 ---------------------------------------------------------------------------------

 Let us add more tests with the other Python_ data structures to ``test_making_a_class_w_attributes``